markhemans/nodejs-preparation/chapter6.md

-only top-level development dependencies are installed. development dependencies of low-level packages are not installed.
+only top-level development dependencies are installed. development dependencies of sub-dependencies are not installed.

 Not all dependencies are required for production, some are tools to support the development process.